scott181182/himalayan-drumming/README.md

 # Himalayan Drumming Research Dashboard

 The Himalayan Drumming Research Dashboard is a web application developed for [Dr. Stefan Fiol](https://researchdirectory.uc.edu/p/fiolsn), originally as Scott Fasone's CS Masters Project under [Dr. Jillian Aurisano](https://researchdirectory.uc.edu/p/aurisajm).
-The goal of the application is to provide Dr. Fiol (and other ethnomusicologists) with a dashboard for storing, categorizing, and analyzing data they collect on drumming in the [Garhwal](https://en.wikipedia.org/wiki/Garhwal_division) region of the Himalayas in order to spawn research questions and simplify data interrogation.
-Initial data includes:
+The goal of the application is to provide Dr. Fiol (and other ethnomusicologists) with a dashboard for storing, categorizing, and analyzing data they collect, currently on drumming in the [Garhwal](https://en.wikipedia.org/wiki/Garhwal_division) region of the Himalayas.
+The dashboard can then be used to explore research questions and simplify data interrogation.
+This data currently includes:

 - video and audio recordings of drummers, including location
 - notes on recordings